WHAT WE DO

 Q: "Are the workshops free and where are they held?"
 A: "They are indeed.
 Our workshops are held in Glenrothes and Dundee, currently once a month."

-Q: "Do we attend together with my ex-partner?"
+Q: "Do we attend together with my ex-partner or current partner?"
 A: "Absolutely not.
-The workshops are for individuals, and we ensure you do not attend the same one as the other parent."
+The workshops are for individuals.
+We ensure that you do not attend the same one as the other parent."

 Relationships Scotland FM Tayside and Fife was established in 1986.
 We are an independent charity and a member of Relationships Scotland.
 Our services conform to their Standards and Code of Practice.